-HARRISBURG, PA — The Pennsylvania Liquor Control Board (PLCB) recently released its biennial Report on Underage and High-Risk Drinking, which details current trends and rates of consumption for underage and college students and outlines statewide education and prevention initiatives to address alcohol-related issues.
+HARRISBURG, PA — The Pennsylvania Liquor Control Board (PLCB) released its biennial Report on Underage and High-Risk Drinking, which details current trends and rates of consumption for underage and college students and outlines statewide education and prevention initiatives to address alcohol-related issues.

 The report, required by Act 85 of 2006, was produced by the PLCB in cooperation with multiple state agencies and partners in alcohol education and is presented to the General Assembly to increase awareness of alcohol issues of public health concern.

-The PLCB also conducts about 1 million age verification checks annually at Fine Wine & Good Spirits stores, offers training and certification for licensees and their employees through the Responsible Alcohol Management Program (RAMP), awards dozens of grants annually to partners in prevention, hosts a free educational conference on alcohol-related issues, offers an award-winning training for resident assistants on college campuses, and collaborates with communities and organizations throughout the Commonwealth dedicated to the prevention of alcohol abuse.
+The PLCB works to reduce underage and dangerous drinking through a variety of efforts.
+The agency conducts close to one million age verification checks annually at Fine Wine & Good Spirits stores, offers training and certification for licensees and their employees through the Responsible Alcohol Management Program (RAMP), awards dozens of grants annually to partners in prevention, hosts a free educational conference on alcohol-related issues, offers an award-winning training for resident assistants on college campuses, and collaborates with communities and organizations throughout the commonwealth dedicated to the prevention of alcohol abuse.

 Thanks for visiting!
 MyChesCo brings reliable information and resources to Chester County, Pennsylvania.
 Please consider supporting us in our efforts.
 Your generous donation will help us continue this work and keep it free of charge.
 Show your support today by clicking here and becoming a patron.